Are you wondering what food you can’t bring to China?

 Okay, I know this blog is about the food you shouldn’t take to China.

-In particular, a VPN app (like this one) is critical if you want to use Western media while using hotel Wi-Fi in China.
+In particular, a VPN app is critical if you want to use Western websites and social media while using hotel Wi-Fi.

-I can’t imaging going without sites and apps like YouTube, Google, Gmail, Facebook, Instagram and Twitter.
+I can’t imagine going without sites and apps like YouTube, Google, Gmail, Facebook, Instagram and WhatsApp while traveling.
 Can you?

 Recap of the food you can’t take into China

-Avoid bringing any animal products, dairy, fruit, vegetables and nuts.
+Avoid bringing any animal products, dairy, fruit or vegetables.
 These are the main culprits.

 If in doubt, throw it out.